jkanyi-web/Enumerable/README.md

 Clone this repository to your desired folder:
 - choose a directory
 - Open in Terminal
-- write : git clone git@github.com:bhushan354/Morse-code.git
+- write : git clone git@github.com:jkanyi-web/Enumerable.git
-- go into directory Morse-Code
+- go into directory Enumerable
 - open terminal and write : npm install

 <!--